 When one parent leaves his or her children in the care of the other, it’s difficult to return later and convince the court they’re truly the ideal fit for custody.

 In cases of abandonment, it’s hard to show a strong, stable bond between parent and child.
 During a prolonged absence, the de facto custodial parent can also seek divorce and attempt to gain sole custody.

 In certain instances, the court may even terminate a parent’s rights in the cases of abandonment.
 If a parent avoids contact with the children or refuses to pay child support, rights may be cut off.

-Again, a missed month of payments here and there or a week’s absence won’t do it, it must be a prolonged, definite pattern.
-Cutting off parental rights is a serious, not to mention permanent decision.
+Again, a missed month of payments here and there or a week’s absence won’t do the trick.
+This must be a prolonged, definite pattern.
+Cutting off parental rights is a serious, not to mention a permanent decision.
 The courts don’t take such rulings lightly, and you must prove it’s in the best interest of the children.

 Abandonment And Divorce Settlements

 Similar to child custody, abandonment can also have a significant impact on a divorce settlement.
-The real influence of prolonged desertion often manifests in areas like child support, spousal support, and others.
+The real influence of prolonged desertion often manifests in areas like child support, spousal support, and similar realms.

-For instance, if a prolonged absence contributes to financial hardships, that can figure into the settlement and spousal support.
-Abandonment influences decisions on child custody, which can result in subsequent child support payments.
+For example, if a prolonged absence contributes to financial hardships, that often figures into the settlement and spousal support.
+Abandonment influences decisions on child custody, which then affects subsequent child support payments.
 Like with the actual divorce, abandonment may not be the official cause, but it definitely has an influential role.